Mikolaj/horde-ad/README.md

 It is hoped that the separation of AD logic from matrix and tensor manipulation (deferred to [hmatrix] and [orthotope], respectively) will enable similar speedups on numerical accelerators.

-# WIP: The examples below are outdated and will be replaces soon using a new API
+# WIP: The examples below are outdated and will be replaced soon using a new API

 ## Computing the derivative of a simple function